Create a conservation planning problem()

 character

-file path for a Marxan input file (typically
+file path for a Marxan input file (typically called"input.dat"

-containing planning unit
+containing planning unit data (typically called"pu.dat"

 ).
-If the argument to x
+If the argument tox

-is a
+is adata.frame

-, then each row corresponds to a different planning unit,
+, then each row corresponds to a different planning unit, and it must have the following columns:- id

 integer

-These identifiers are used in the argument to puvspr
+unique identifier for each planning unit.
+These identifiers are used in the argument topuvspr

 numeric

-cost of each planning unit.
+cost of each planning unit.- status

 integer